emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 	4. Launch a web browser (we recommend using Chrome or Mozilla)
 	5. Go to 192.168.42.1

-* Open **Bluetooth** configuration screen, enable Bluetooth connection and set on the **Always discoverable**
+* Open **Bluetooth** configuration screen, enable Bluetooth connection and set on the *Always discoverable*

 <p style="text-align:center"><img src="../img/reach/mock-location/enable-bt.png" style="width: 800px;"/></p>

 !!! note ""
-	Reach RS+ name is displayed just above its MAC.
+	Reach name is displayed just above its MAC.
 In this guide, we used the unit named as **Reach**.

 **Access an Android device**

 * Navigate to the Bluetooth configuration screen.
 Activate the Bluetooth connection

-* Wait for Reach RS+ to be listed as an available device
+* Wait for Reach to be listed as an available device

 !!! tip ""
-	Keep Reach RS+ within a few meters from your Android device.
+	Keep Reach within a few meters from your Android device.

 <p style="text-align:center"><img src="../img/reach/mock-location/bt-scanning.jpg" style="width: 800px;"/></p>